COVID-19 SAFETY ALERTS & SITE UPDATES

 The best way to reduce the spread of COVID-19 is by limiting exposure and visits.

 Please see below for details about changes to schedules and services at Monarch locations.
 Please call (866) 272-7826 to schedule an appointment or for site information.

-- New patient, walk-in services continue at this time at all other Monarch’s behavioral health locations.
+- New patient, walk-in services are available at this time at all Monarch’s behavioral health locations.
 We continue to schedule telehealth visits whenever possible.
 Anyone visiting our clinics is required to wear face masks covering both nose and mouth, observe social distancing and other safety directives, and will be COVID-screened upon arrival.

 - Same-day services are available virtually for individuals without an appointment.
 These services are provided through our Virtual Open Access and are available by calling (866) 272-7826 or by visiting a clinic which is open to walk-ins.

 - On-site appointments at Monarch outpatient clinics will only be made for patients who are unable to complete their visit via telephone or telehealth at home.
 On-site appointments will allow patients to use Monarch telehealth equipment to connect with providers.

 - Upon arrival for an on-site appointment, patients will be asked to follow posted instructions for alerting staff they have arrived.

 - All patients will complete a COVID-19 Screening before entering a Monarch outpatient office.

 - In order to limit risk for exposure and transmission of the coronavirus, all patients will be asked to wait in their car or outside until called in for their appointment.

 - Monarch offices in Fuquay-Varina, Wake Forest and Zebulon will remain closed at this time.
 Services are available at alternate Raleigh-area locations.